ziaros-x40/Cloud-Computing/README.md

 Input Directory includes the link to the dataset used.

-Output Directory include the actual results obtained from running MapReduce Queries
+Output Directory includes the actual results(raw output-unsorted) obtained from running MapReduce Queries